chainengine-xyz/chainengine-sdk/README.md

 ```

 ### WalletLogin
 If you want to authenticate the player using his wallet you can use this method.
-Right now ChainEngineSDK supports MetaMask, Coinbase and WalletConnect.
+Right now ChainEngine supports MetaMask, Coinbase and WalletConnect.

 Important:
 - as we don't know how long the player will take to authenticate you should subscribe to the action `ChainEngineActions.OnPlayerLoginWithWallet`, this action once fired will return the authenticated player data.